 - Gentle Yoga

 Casual classes $15 adult, $11 students (full time)

 Beginner's courses - 8 week courses.
 Enrolments are required for these courses (we will have an enrolment form next week).
-Limited to 16 places.
-Cost is $160 for the course and this includes your own mat (only while stocks last!)
+Limited to 18 places.
+Cost is $150 for the course.

-If you are looking to start yoga this year - please register your interest for our Beginner's Courses and we will have enrolments open next week.
+If you are looking to start yoga this year - please register your interest for our Beginner's Courses that run each term.

 Success for The Second Floor Yoga & Wellbeing Centre

 In August 2016, Sarah's business won the Excellence in Business - Sole Trader category at the Waipa Networks Business Awards.
 It's a proud achievement for this young business.
 We truly appreciate the enthusiastic reception that Balance Yoga and The Second Floor centre have received since opening in February 2015.
 A huge thank-you to our many students and clients.
 We love being a part of your week and helping you 'find your self, on a higher level'!

 If you haven't been up to The Second Floor, or tried a yoga class yet, we look forward to meeting you soon.